End-to-End Task-Oriented Dialog Modeling with Semi-Structured Knowledge Management: Results and Analysis

 Table \ref{table1} shows our experimental results of the end-to-end (E2E) TOD evaluation, where we evaluate the task completion rate and language quality of system responses.
 In terms of the task completion rate, we measure whether the system provides correct entities (\textbf{Inform} rate) and answers all the requested information (\textbf{Success} rate) in a dialog, following MultiWOZ \cite{budzianowski2018multiwoz}.
 For the evaluation of language quality, we adopt commonly used metrics \textbf{BLEU} \cite{papineni2002bleu}, \textbf{METEOR} \cite{banerjee2005meteor} and \textbf{ROUGE-L} \cite{lin2004rouge}.
 Moreover, we use \textbf{Combined} score computed by $(Inform+Success)\times0.5+BLEU$ for overall evaluation, as suggested by MultiWOZ 2.1 \cite{eric2020multiwoz}.

-We find that \ourmodel-S2S has significantly better task completion rate compared to the non-pretrained E2E TOD models, which is even better than SimpleTOD based on large-scale pretrained GPT-2.
+We find that \ourmodel-S2S has significantly better task completion rate compared to the non-pretrained E2E TOD models.
 It also generates responses with better language quality than the E2E TOD models.
-The same conclusions are also observed by comparing \ourmodel-PLM with GPT-2 based E2E TOD models.
+The same conclusions are also observed by comparing \ourmodel-PLM with pretrained LM based E2E TOD models.
 All above results show that our belief state extension helps to distinguish whether a dialog turn does or does not involve unstructured knowledge, which avoids the confusion between handling the two kinds of dialog turns.
 In addition, we retrieve unstructured documents to provide relevant references for generating the response, which guide our system to give more appropriate responses in dialog turns that involve unstructured knowledge.

 We also observe that \ourmodel-S2S and \ourmodel-PLM outperform the combinations of BDA/HKS with non-pretrained and pretrained E2E TOD models, respectively.
 This indicates that our end-to-end model framework has advantages over the pipeline structures of combination models.
 In particular, dialog modeling grounded on the structured and unstructured knowledge are integrated in a uniform architecture in our system, where they are jointly optimized to an overall better performance.
 Since our system is trained end-to-end, it also has lower deployment cost in real-world applications compared to the pipeline systems.